 Personal horror and dehumanizing drama on a backdrop of the televised apocalypse.
 The film is low budget, black and white with poor effects, editing and acting.

 This film set off the subgenre-defining zombie franchise, in large part because of a clerical error.
-The title screen doesn’t have a copyright notice, and therefore fell straight into the public domain.
-This means that, apart from being a good movie in its own right, the legacy of the film is also a case study in unintentionally free culture.
+It was an independent production, not backed up by studio lawyers, and the title card doesn’t have a copyright notice.
+The contents therefore fell straight into the public domain.
+This means that, apart from being a good movie in its own right, the legacy of the film is also a case study in extremely successful, unintentionally free culture.